shivannis/xandr-docs-public/xandr-docs/articles/monetize/working-with-segments.md

 ---
 title: Working with Segments
-description: The article defines segment pixels that capture user info (webpages, actions, gender, location) to assign to segments. ms.date: 10/28/2023
+description: The article defines segment pixels that capture user information (webpages, actions, gender, location) to assign to segments. ms.date: 10/28/2023
 ---